 • Communications

 Boring PowerPoint presentations have become so ubiquitous that some presenters and colleges have ditched them entirely.
-But is PowerPoint really to blame for boring presentations and lectures?
+Here’s how to make a PowerPoint presentation interesting.

 PowerPoint (and similar tools like Keynote, Google Slides, Prezi, and others) can be an effective tool for incorporating supporting content that reinforces the main points in your presentation, making it more memorable.
 But what separates an interesting presentation from a boring one?